heche-psb/fossiler/README.md

 G. F. W. Herngreen.
 (1973).
 Palynology of the Albian-Cenomanian strata of Borehole 1-QS-1-MA, State of Maranhao, Brazil.
 Pollen et Spores, 15(3-4): 515-555.

+G. J. Jordan.
+(1997).
+Evidence of Pleistocene plant extinction and diversity from Regatta Point, western Tasmania, Australia.
+Botanical Journal of the Linnean Society, 123: 45-71.

 Grader, P. and Reiss Z. (1958).
 On the Lower Cretaceous of Heletz Area.
 Geological Survey of Israel, 16: 14.

 Harland, W. B., R. L. Armstrong, A. V. Cox, L. A. Craig, A. G. Smith, and D. G. Smith.
 (1989).
 A geologic time scale.
 Cambridge University Press, Cambridge, UK.

+H. D. MacGinitie.
+(1941).
+A Middle Eocene Flora from the Central Sierra Nevada.
+Carnegie Institution of Washington Publication, 534: 1-178.

 H. D. MacGinitie.
 (1953).
 Fossil Plants of the Florissant Beds of Colorado.
 Carnegie Inst. of Washington, Contributions to Paleontology Publ, 599: 1-198.